broadinstitute/wfl/docs/md/modules-general.md

 The parameters are used this way.

-- The `cromwell` URL specifies the Cromwell instance to service the _workload_.
+- The `executor` URL specifies the Cromwell instance or other execution engine to service the _workload_.
 - The `output` URL prefix specifies the path you'd like WFL to dump the results to.
 It usually is a _gs_ bucket.
 - The `pipeline` enumeration implicitly identifies a data